YuukanOO/uniformcss.com/docs/theming/gradients.md

 ## Applying Inline Gradient

-To apply inline gradients, add a the class `bg-gradient` to any element and override the `--gradient` CSS variable with your gradient value.
+To apply inline gradients, add the class `bg-gradient` to any element and override the `--gradient` CSS variable with your gradient.

 ```html
 <div class="bg-gradient" style="--gradient: to right, #ffbebe, #4eff9d;">